aliosmanyoruk/ArduinoHack/README.md

+## English

 ## Arduino Hacking Project for ATtiny85 Flash

+This project is designed to hack the flash memory on the Arduino ATtiny85 microcontroller.
+This allows you to customize the Arduino's operation and add new features.

+## Installation

+To install the project, follow these steps:

+1. Clone the project from GitHub.
+2. Go to the project directory.
+3. Run the `make` command.
+4. Run the `./arduino-hacking` command.

+## Usage

+To use the project, follow these steps:

+1. Open the Arduino IDE.
+2. Select the `File` > `Open` menu and select the `arduino-hacking.ino` file.
+3. Click the `Upload` button.

+## Features

+The project includes the following features:

+* An interface that allows you to customize the Arduino's operation.
+* A compiler that allows you to add new features.
+* A tool that allows you to hack the Arduino's flash memory.

+## Developers

+The following information is provided for developers who want to contribute to the project:

+* The project's source code is published on GitHub.

+* ## Arduino Hacking Project for ATtiny85 Flash

 Bu proje, Arduino'nun ATtiny85 mikrodenetleyicisinde bulunan flash belleği hacklemek için tasarlanmıştır.
 Bu, Arduino'nun çalışmasını özelleştirmenize ve yeni özellikler eklemenize olanak tanır.

+## Türkçe

 ## Kurulum